nickbrandt/GitLab/doc/administration/instance_limits.md

 [risks when enabling features still in development](../user/feature_flags.md#risks-when-enabling-features-still-in-development).
 Refer to this feature's version history for more details.

-The job log file is limited to a `100 megabytes`.
+The job log file size limit is 100 megabytes by default.
 Any job that exceeds this value is dropped.

-To update these limits, run the following in the [GitLab Rails console](operations/rails_console.md#starting-a-rails-console-session):
+To change the limit, run the following in the
+[GitLab Rails console](operations/rails_console.md#starting-a-rails-console-session):

 ```ruby